streamlit/docs/content/library/advanced-features/configuration.md

 # Streamlit displays app exceptions and associated tracebacks, and
 # deprecation warnings, in the browser.

-# If set to False, an exception or deprecation warning will result in
+# If set to False, exceptions will display in the browser with the exception
-# a generic message being shown in the browser, and exceptions, tracebacks,
+# type and traceback, but the exception message will be anonymized.
+Deprecation
-# and deprecation warnings will be printed to the console only.
+# warnings and full exception messages will be printed to the console only.

 # Default: true
 showErrorDetails = true